 - 1 to 1-1/2 teaspoons ground nutmeg

-- Mix the baking soda (not the baking powder!) into the milk.
-Set aside.
+- Mix the baking soda (not the baking powder) into the milk and set aside.

 - Sift together the flour and the baking powder into a large bowl.

 - Add the brown sugar and the cubed butter to the bowl, then use a fork to mash the butter into the dry ingredients.
 Stop when you have created a uniform crumbly mixture.

 - Press half (about 2 cups) of the crumbly mixture into the bottom a springform pan.

 - In a large mixing bowl, beat the egg and the nutmeg until frothy; about one minute using a stand mixer or about 2-3 minutes if whisking by hand.

 - Pour the milk and baking soda mixture into the egg and nutmeg mixture and continue to mix until uniform.